kube-hetzner/terraform-hcloud-kube-hetzner/README.md

 Most cluster components of Kube-Hetzner are deployed with the Rancher [Helm Chart](https://rancher.com/docs/k3s/latest/en/helm/) yaml definition and managed by the Helm Controller inside of k3s.

-By default, we strive to give you optimal defaults, but if you with to customize them, you can do so.
+By default, we strive to give you optimal defaults, but if you with to customize them, you can do so with the variabel `rancher_values`.

 ### Before deploying

 In the case of Traefik, Rancher, and Longhorn, we provide you with variables to configure everything you need.

-On top of the above, for Nginx, Rancher, Cilium and Longhorn, for maximum flexibility, we give you the ability to add a Helm values.yaml file (for instance, `cilium_values.yaml`) to the root of your module, the same place where you have your `kube.tf` file. _You can find a `_values.yaml.example` value file for each listed component at the root of this project._
+On top of the above, for Nginx, Rancher, Cilium, Traefik and Longhorn, for maximum flexibility, we give you the ability to configure your helm values within specific terraform variables (for instance, `cilium_values`). _You can find some example Helm values in the [Example-Folder](examples/helm_values) for each listed component at the root of this project._

 ### After deploying